 - Improved mood and self-esteem

-The three weight loss surgeries are major surgical procedures, which have risks.
+The two weight loss surgeries are major surgical procedures, which have risks.
 Your surgeon will discuss this further with you when you have your consult.

 The information session will provide you with an overall guide for each of the surgical procedures.
 Once your application is received you will be scheduled for appointments with the: